schrum2/MarioDiffusion/README.md

 ```
 python train_mlm.py --epochs 300 --save_checkpoints
 ```
-A report evaluating the accuracy of the model on the training data is provided after training, but you can repeat a similar evaluation with this command:
+A report evaluating the accuracy of the final model on the training data is provided after training, but you can repeat a similar evaluation with this command:
 ```
 python evaluate_masked_token_prediction.py --model_path mlm
 ```

+TODO:

 ## Train text-to-level model